joembedded/Open-SDI12-Blue/hardware/u-Blox_anna-b112/README.md

 - 0V3: Changed Position of I_Xn-Ports and added R6/R7 as (opt.)
 Pullups

 Adaptors:
-- MODBUS_BACK: Adapter for MODBUS (Check if pins are correct for Release)
+- MODBUS_BACK: Adapter for MODBUS (first use: FMR20 Radar)

 ***